 If you want to immediately stop your dog from having access to cat food, keep the bag of dry food in a high up cabinet or on a high up shelf.
 You can also start feeding your cat on higher surfaces, like atop a cat tree or built-in cat shelf.
 This would also become your cat’s safe space and food territory, making them less likely to venture down for some of the dog’s food.

 You can also try implementing automatic feeders.
-Some automatic feeders can only be accessed by a pet with the right collar.
+Some automatic feeders can only be accessed by a pet with the right collar or microchip.
 That means your other pet won’t be able to activate the feeder, ensuring they’re not given an opportunity to try out the wrong food.
 This is especially useful for cats since some will eat slowly throughout the day and you don’t want the leftover food to be consumed by your dog.

 And if you think they’ve eaten a fair amount of the wrong food, don’t hesitate to bring them to the vet.
 Read more here.